Ryss-D/homejanks/README.md

-# Flutter E-Commerce App

-A Flutter e-commerce application built with Dio for network requests, BloC for state management, and Drift for local data persistence.

-## Features

 - **Product Browsing**: View products fetched from a REST API
 - **Search Functionality**: Search products by title or description
-- **Category Filtering**: Filter products by categories
 - **Shopping Cart**: Add, remove, and update product quantities
 - **Local Storage**: Products and cart data are cached locally using Drift
 - **Offline Support**: Browse cached products when offline